Welcome#

 and other shell commands.

-lightweight alternative installation methods (like micromamba
+lightweight alternative installation called miniconda

 .